Which place is cheaper, Prague or Amsterdam?

 The summer attracts plenty of travelers to both Amsterdam and Prague.
 Many travelers come to Amsterdam for the city activities, the music scene, and the family-friendly experiences.
 Furthermore, many visitors come to Prague in the summer for the city activities, the music scene, and the family-friendly experiences.

 Amsterdam is cooler than Prague in the summer.
-The temperature in Amsterdam is usually 17°C (62°F) in July, and Prague stays around 19°C (66°F).
+The daily temperature in Amsterdam averages around 17°C (62°F) in July, and Prague fluctuates around 19°C (66°F).